The Regis School of the Sacred Heart: Campus

-The school is located on a 3 acre site that it purchased in May 1992 for $1.3 million.
+The school is located on a 3 acre site that it purchased in May 1992.
 This site is in the Spring Branch district, in the immediate area of the Afton Village subdivision.

-In September 2011 the school held a groundbreaking ceremony for the Student Life Center, a 27000 sqft multi-purpose building on the west side of the school campus.
-Bishop Vincent M. Rizzotto also attended the ceremony to bless the construction site.
-The building opened in the autumn of 2012.
-The school enacted the "Building a Legacy" capital campaign in order to raise $6 million to construct the building.
-The building houses a gymnasium, weight room, indoor cafeteria, additional instructional classrooms, assembly area for drama and music productions, the Celebration of the Liturgy, and special events.
+The Student Life Center, a 27000 sqft multi-purpose building, opened in the autumn of 2012.
+It houses a gymnasium, weight room, indoor cafeteria, additional instructional classrooms, assembly area for drama and music productions, the Celebration of the Liturgy, and special events.